Sitecore-Hackathon/2022-NameTooLongException/README.md

 If setup fails or you need to re-run the setup wizard for other reasons then run `.\Remove-Starterkit.ps1` before running `.\Start-Hackathon.ps1` again.

-Running `.\Start-Hackathon.ps1` again will simply bring up the containers.
+After initial setup `.\Start-Hackathon.ps1` can be used to bring up the containers.

 To take the containers down again you can use `.\Stop-Hackathon.ps1` - this calls `docker-compose down` followed by `docker system prune`.
 This can be helpful if you experience issues with the Sitecore containers not starting or responding after computer has been turned off / put in Sleep-mode.